Inspect Scout

 • Results — Data frame(s) that includes the results of scanners applied to transcripts.

-The following illustrates the implementation of a simple LLM scanner (click on the numbers at right for further explanation):
+If the higher level LLM and Grep scanners don’t meet your requirements, you can write a custom scanners with whatever behavior you need.
+For example, the following illustrates the implementation of a basic LLM scanner (click on the numbers at right for further explanation):

 scanner.py